ParkSeoJoon2005/Hashiko-Sanae/MizuharaSmexyBot/services/README.md

-some of the important files of db and sql here
+### Some of the important files of db and sql here ☯️